 Alumni and student stories

-Bluffton psychology graduates have taken many different career paths.
+Bluffton social science graduates have taken many different career paths.
 Many alumni

 continue to graduate school, including programs at The Ohio State University, Cleveland